bioinformatics-core-shared-training/nextflow_september_2021/part_1.md

 }
 ```

 We added a new block for the 'local' executor.
-In the Nextflow framework
+In the Nextflow framework, the
-architecture, the executor is the component that determines the system where a
+executor is the component that determines the system where a pipeline process
-pipeline process is run and supervises its execution.
-The local executor is used
+is run and supervises its execution.
+The local executor is used by default and
-by default and runs processes on the computer where Nextflow is launched.
+this runs processes on the computer where Nextflow is launched.

 > _**Exercise**_
 >